axeluhl/sailing-analytics/wiki/info/landscape/olympic-setup.md

 With peering in place it is possible to reach instances in peered VPCs by their internal IPs.
 In particular, it is possible to connect to a RabbitMQ instance with the internal IP and port 5672 even if that RabbitMQ runs in a different region whose VPC is peered.

+### Global Accelerator

+We have created a Global Accelerator [Tokyo2020](https://us-west-2.console.aws.amazon.com/ec2/v2/home?region=us-west-2#AcceleratorDetails:AcceleratorArn=arn:aws:globalaccelerator::017363970217:accelerator/8ddd5afb-dd8d-4e8b-a22f-443a47240a94) which manages cross-region load balancing for us.
+There are two listeners: one for port 80 (HTTP) and one for port 443 (HTTPS).
+For each region an endpoint group must be created for both of the listeners, and the application load balancer (ALB) in that region has to be added as an endpoint.

+The Route53 entry ``tokyo2020.sapsailing.com`` now is an alias A record pointing to this global accelerator (``aca060e6eabf4ba3e.awsglobalaccelerator.com.``).

+### Application Load Balancers (ALBs) and Target Groups

+In each region supported, two target groups with the usual settings (port 8888, health check on ``/gwt/status``, etc.) must exist: ``S-ded-tokyo2020`` (public) and ``S-ded-tokyo2020-m`` (master).
+An application load balancer then must be created or identified that will then have the five rules distributing traffic for ``tokyo2020.sapsailing.com`` to either the public or the master target group, furthermore a general rule in the HTTP listener for port 80 that will redirect all HTTP traffic to HTTPS permanently.

+The master target group in all regions must contain an instance that forwards traffic on port 8888 to the master running on site, usually transitively through ``tokyo-ssh.sapsailing.com:8888``.
+Only in ap-northeast-1 the ``tokyo-ssh.sapsailing.com`` instance itself can be used as target in the ``S-ded-tokyo2020-m`` master target group.
+In ``eu-west-1`` the Webserver instance plays that role; it has a tmux running with the ``root`` user where an ``autossh`` connection is established to ``tokyo-ssh.sapsailing.com``, forwarding port 8888 accordingly.

+Similar set-ups with a region-local "jump host" can be established; the jump host doesn't need much bandwidth as it is mainly used for admin requests that are to be routed straight to the master instance running on site.

 ## Landscape Architecture

 We have applied for a single SSH tunnel to IP address ``52.194.91.94`` which is our elastic IP for our SSH jump host in ap-northeast-1(d).